JamesFNGibbons/JamesFNGibbons/README.md

 ### Hi there 👋

+Thanks for taking the time to view my GitHub!
+I am the technical director at Flip Multimedia.
+We work on bespoke applications for a range of clients, but mainly produce apps for mobile devices and web.
+We are always looking for talent, so if you have any interest in the languages below, then please get in touch with me.

 <!--
 **JamesFNGibbons/JamesFNGibbons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.